-We now show how the enantiosensitive signal is robust with respect to imperfections in the laser beams.
-First, we include noise in our simulations (see Methods) via 2%intensity fluctuations of the driving fields.
-The red line in Figs. 3d.e shows the phase of the Fourier component f_6 when noise is included.
-It is clear that the π jump of the phase is robust against noise.
-Positive and negative enantiomeric excess can be distinguished with high fidelity due to the extremely sharp jump of the signal (Fig. 3e) confined to very small values of enantiomeric excess (about 0.1%) demonstrating topological robustness of the enantio-sensitive signal.
-Indeed, the topological structure is imprinted via azimuthal interference of chiral and achiral responses and survives as long as the two-color phase remains stable.
-Given that in multicycle two-color fields such phase is routinely controlled with extremely high accuracy [31, 32], we expect robust encoding of topological information in the molecular gas and robust read-out of the chiral topological signal.
+We now show that the enantiosensitive signal is robust with respect to imperfections in the laser beams.
+First, we include noise in our simulations (see Methods) via 2% intensity fluctuations of the driving fields.
+The red line in Figs. 3d,e shows the phase of the Fourier component $f_6$ when intensity fluctuations are included.
+It is clear that the sharp $\pi$ shift of the phase is robust against noise, see Fig. 3e.
+It allows us to distinguish positive and negative enantiomeric excess with high fidelity, on the scale $\sim 0.1\%$ , demonstrating topological robustness of the enantio-sensitive signal.
+The topological structure is imprinted via azimuthal interference of chiral and achiral responses and survives as long as the two-color phase remains stable, which is routinely achieved in two-color experiments with extremely high accuracy (see e.g. [23]).
+We thus expect robust encoding of topological information in the molecular gas and robust read-out of the chiral topological signal.